- A509 Portland Square, Plymouth, PL4 8AA

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

 I studied Geography as an undergraduate and postgraduate student at Durham University before moving to New Zealand to lecture at Otago University in 1990.
 Returning to the UK in 1992, I was a Geography lecturer at De Montfort University until 2004 before moving to Plymouth and working for Plymouth City Council as a spatial planner until 2017 where I gained experience of working in planning policy and development management.
-Since 2017 I have taught on the MSc Planning course at Plymouth and also on a number of Geography undergraduate modules, including Competitive Cities and Spatial Planning.
+Since 2017 I have taught on the MSc Planning course at Plymouth and also on the Geography undergraduate module Sustainable Cities.
+I also contribute to a careers and employability undergraduate module.